DVSA UK recall round-up: More than 500,000 BMWs recalled

 BMW, Hyundai and Kia are among several manufacturers who have issued recalls in recent weeks.

-BMW is recalling 518,435 models across its range over a potential airbag issue.
+BMW is recalling 518,435 models in the UK over a potential airbag issue.
 Models potentially affected include the 1 Series, 2 Series, 3 Series, 4 Series, 5 Series, and 6 Series as well as the X1, X2, X3, X4, X5 and X6 across a range of build dates from 2003 to 2017.

 BMW has stated that affected vehicles may have had a retrofit or conversion of the airbag using a previously recalled airbag variant.